In this guide, I’m going to outline step-by-step how to use a transparent mirror to make a mirror photo booth.

 Step 6: Add LED Lights

-This step is optional, depending if you want your Photo Booth to have the LED Lights.
-Simply place your strip of LED Lights around the edge of the frame.
+This step is optional, depending if you want your photo booth to have the LED lights.
+Simply place your strip of LED lights around the edge of the frame.
 This will just add character and jazz to your project!
-A LED Light strip has adhesive on the backside, we recommend that you go with the clear adhesive for a seamless application.
+An LED light strip has adhesive on the backside, we recommend that you go with the clear adhesive for a seamless application.
 They typically come with a black adhesive, which will appear on your project.
 If you plan on using a portable printer, attach this to your project!
-Or you can simply save them and send them!
+Or you can simply save them and send them.

 Step 7: Download the Software